rodneyshupe/Cookbook/Appendix/H_UrbanFareRecipes.rst

 #.
 Add the egg mixture, stir with a high heat retention spatula or wooden spoon.
 #.
 The mixture will start too set.
 Once the eggs slowly set add the fresh herbs, stir.
 #.
 When the mixture is golden brown on the bottom, flip over back into the skillet.
 The easiest way to do this is to use a round flat sheet or pan or something that covers the pan completely.
 #.
-Make sure you use a couple of dry towels so you don’t burn yourself.
+Make sure you use a couple of dry towels so you don't burn yourself.
 #.
 Cook the other side until golden brown.
 #.
 Flip the omelette- frittata onto a platter or on a cutting board and portion into 4 slices.
 #.
 Serve with pan-fried potatoes